Memevin/odin-recipes/README.md

 <html>
     <body>
         <h1>Project: Recipes</h1>
-        <p>In this project, I will be creating a website that will have links to various recipes.</p>
+        <p>For this project I created a mini website showcasing some of my favorite recipes.
+        To help sharpen up my html skills.
+Learned a lot from this one and looking forward to updating it with css.</p>
     </body>
 </html>